 Professional photographer Dean Holland recently tried leaving his DSLR at home and only shooting with his iPhone during a two-week-long trip to Vietmam.
 Holland offers a selection of images from his trip as he asks: An iPhone, a second honeymoon and photography: Can they mix?

-Just Posted: A quick review of the iPhone 5's camera.
-Apple might not have set out to make some of the most popular cameras on the planet with its iPhone range of smartphones, but that's exactly what has happened.
-The iPhone 5, Apple's latest model brings a larger screen, faster processor and redesigned camera compared to its predecessor.
-In this 5-page article we take a look at the iPhone 5's performance as a camera, including comparisons with the iPhone 4S and iPhone 4 in a range of different environments, video samples and a full gallery of 'real world' shots.
-Click through to read (and see) more.
+Apple might not have set out to make some of the most popular cameras on the planet with its iPhone line of smartphones, but that's exactly what has happened.
+The iPhone 5, brings a larger screen, faster processor and redesigned camera compared to its predecessor.
+Let's find out how it stacks up.

 Manfrotto has announced the Klyp, an iPhone case that allows the use of mini tripods and LED lighting panels.
 The company rather entertainingly talks in terms of turning the iPhone into 'a complete and professional camera,' but the ability to attach supports and lighting will undoubtedly be useful.
 The case allows accessories to be clipped-on at various points around the phone, allowing use in different orientations, and packages are available that include the company's compact LED light panels.
 The case, which fits the iPhone 4 and 4S, will retail for around £25, with lighting a tripod bundles also available